 To unlock: Push the "UNLOCK" switch once to unlock the driver's door alone.
-Pushing the switch twice within 3 seconds unlocks all the side doors and back door simultaneously.
-Each time the "UNLOCK" switch is pushed, two beeps will be heard, and the parking lights and tail lights flash twice.
+Pushing the switch twice within 3 seconds unlocks all the doors simultaneously.
+At this time, parking lights, side marker lights and tail lights flash twice.

 You have 30 seconds to open a door after using the wireless remote unlock feature.
-If a door is not opened by then, all the side doors and back door will be automatically locked again.
+If a door is not opened by then, all the doors will be automatically locked again.